Astigmatism exercises

 Image

-This exercise should be done preferably during the palming practice or right after the sphere visualization.
-It is very helpful especially for high astigmatism as it allows to restore the natural spherical shape of the lens.
+This exercise is best performed during palming exercises or right after "Exercise A3 - Visualisation of a Ball".
+It is especially helpful for those with significant astigmatism, as it helps restore the natural spherical shape of the lens.

-1. Place one or two fingers on the closed eyelids of both eyes
+1. Place one or two fingers on the closed eyelid of each eye, separately.

-2. The pressure should only be gentle and not cause any pain
+2. The pressure should be gentle enough not to cause pain but firm enough to feel a slight pressure.

 Alternative exercises: A3